dpiegdon/SainSmart-REY-NET-v1.1/README.md

 	5001.0000	5001.03ff	EBI: control registers
 ```

-standard SWDIO tools like the BlackMagicProbe work.
+	Standard SWD tools like the BlackMagicProbe work.
 	FLASH and RAM are not protected and can be dumped via gdb:

 ```
 	(gdb) dump binary memory flash.bin 0 0x10000
 	(gdb) dump binary memory ram.bin 0x20000000 0x20001000
 ```

 	The flash dump can be disassembled using:

 ```
 	arm-none-eabi-objdump -D -z -b binary -marm -Mforce-thumb flash.bin
 ```

 	An annotated output is in flash.asm

+* J3 has GPIOs to control the connected relays